 - The selection of sex can impact your health care.
 You may have legally changed names and gender identity, but things such as lab reference ranges --which often differ for males and females -- and appropriate preventive services (e.g. mammograms and PAP smears, prostate cancer screenings, etc.) are better managed when the medical record represents your biological sex.

 - For billing and reimbursement, it is important to understand that your selection of sex in the medical record needs to agree with the sex the payer (e.g. health insurance) has on file in order to avoid claim rejections.

 At UHS, you can visit wherever it is appropriate for the issue you want to address and where you feel most comfortable, and here are suggestions:

 - Regardless of your gender identity, if you are having a general health issue such as a sore throat, headache, or mental health issue, your needs would be best served in the Medical Clinic.
 See Get Health Care at UHS.

-- If you identify as female and need an annual physical or health maintenance exam, please schedule an appointment in the Women's Health Clinic.
+- If you need an annual physical exam and/or have a concern regarding "male" organs (penis, testicles, etc.) please schedule an appointment in the Medical Clinic.

-- If you identify as a male and need an annual physical exam (health maintenance exam) or have a problem or concern regarding female organs, you can go to either the Medical Clinic or Women's Health Clinic.
-There are clinicians in both the Women's Health Clinic and Medical Clinic who can perform a pelvic exam and address most gynecologic issues so choose the place where you will feel most comfortable.
-The Women's Health Clinic shares a waiting area with Psychiatry and Audiology Clinics so the waiting area is used a variety of patients.
+- If you need an annual physical exam and/or have a concern regarding "female" organs (vagina, uterus, etc.), you can go to either the Medical Clinic or Women's Health Clinic.
+There are clinicians in both the Women's Health Clinic and the Medical Clinic who can perform a pelvic exam and address most gynecologic issues, so choose the place where you will feel most comfortable.
+The Women's Health Clinic shares a waiting area with Psychiatry and Audiology Clinics, so the waiting area is used a variety of patients.